learn-co-curriculum/dsc-phase-1-project-v2-4/README.md

+Overview

+Business Understanding

+Include stakeholder and key business questions

+Data Understanding and Analysis

+Source of data

+Description of data

+Three visualizations (the same visualizations presented in the slides and notebook)

+Conclusion

+Summary of conclusions including three relevant findings

 # Phase 1 Project Description

 You've made it all the way through the first phase of this course - take a minute to celebrate your awesomeness!